armiano/ICA_dynomics/README.md

 ## Contact

-For any questions or feedback, please reach out to Arianna Miano at armiano@ucsd.edu
+For any questions or feedback, please reach out to Arianna Miano at armiano@ucsd.edu.